Generalized Clifford-Severi Inequality and the Volume of Irregular Varieties: Introduction and preliminaries

-{\bf Notations and conventions} Varieties are assumed to be smooth, projective, defined over an algebraically closed field $k$ of characteristic 0, except otherwise stated.
-We use the notation $L$ for a (Cartier) divisor or its associated line bundle interchangeably, except for the canonical sheaf and divisor which will be denoted by $\omega_X$ and $K_X$ respectively.
-We use additive or multiplicative notation interchangeably.
-Given an abelian variety $A$ we denote by ${\widehat A}={\rm Pic}^0(A)$ its dual abelian variety, by ${\widehat A}_d$ the subgroup of its $d$-torsion elements and by ${\widehat A}_{{\rm tors}}=\bigcup_{d \in \mathbb{N}}{\widehat A}_d$ the set of all its torsion elements.
-Given an irregular variety $X$ we set ${\rm Pic}^{\tau}(X)$ for the set of numerically torsion line bundles on $X$, i.e., the set of $M$ such that $M^{\otimes r}\in {\rm Pic}^0(X)$ for some $r \in \mathbb{N}$.
-Maps $a:X \longrightarrow A$, where $A$ is an Abelian variety are assumed to be {\it generating}, i.e., that $a(X)$ generates $A$ as a group.
 Given a map $f: X \longrightarrow Y$ (not necessarily surjective) we say that it is {\it generically finite} if $X \longrightarrow f(X)$ is.
-We say that $f$ factorizes through an algebraic fiber space of dimension $k$ with general fibre $G$ if dim$f(X)=k$ and so its Stein factorization decomposes $f=g\circ h: X \longrightarrow Z \longrightarrow Y$ where $Z$ is normal of dimension $k$, $g$ is an algebraic fiber space and $G$ is a general fibre of $g$.
+We say that $f$ factors through an algebraic fiber space of dimension $k$ with general fibre $G$ if dim$f(X)=k$ and so its Stein factorization decomposes $f=g\circ h: X \longrightarrow Z \longrightarrow Y$ where $Z$ is normal of dimension $k$, $g$ is an algebraic fiber space and $G$ is a general fibre of $g$.
 As usual, an algebraic fiber space of dimension 1 will be called a {\it fibration}.

 We will use $\equiv$ for numerical equivalence and given two divisors $D_1, D_2$ we denote $D_1\preceq D_2$ if $D_2-D_1$ is pseudoeffective, i.e., it is a limit of (real) effective divisors or, equivalently, its product with arbitrary nef line bundles is nonnegative.

 {\bf Acknowledgements} The author wants to thank Rita Pardini, Lidia Stoppino, Gian Pietro Pirola, Joan Carles Naranjo, Margarida Mendes-Lopes and Mart{\'\i} Lahoz for fruitful conversations and encouragement during the preparation of this work.
+The author also wants to thank the anonymous referee for several suggestions to improve the presentation and proofs and for pointing out several inaccuracies in the first version of the paper.